winitzki/scall/tutorial/programming_dhall.md

 ```
 The value `x` now needs to be evaluated in order to verify that `validate x` actually returns `True`.

-Validation of `assert` expressions will happen at typechecking time, and Dhall's _typechecking_ is strict (not lazy).
+Validation of `assert` expressions happens at typechecking time, and Dhall's _typechecking_ is strict (not lazy).
 For this reason, the value `x` will get evaluated in the program shown above, even though `x` is not used anywhere later in the code.

-Also, a type error such as `let x : Natural = "abc"` will prevent the entire program from evaluating, even if the ill-typed value `x` is never used in any expressions later in the program.
+Because typechecking is not lazy in Dhall, a type error such as `let x : Natural = "abc"` will prevent the entire program from evaluating, even if the ill-typed value `x` is never used.

 Another case where Dhall enforces strict evaluation is when importing values from external resources.
-Each imported value is loaded and validated at typechecking time, even if the value is not used in the code that follows:
+Each imported value is loaded and validated at typechecking time, even if the value is not actually used:

 ```dhall
 let constZero = λ(x : Natural) → 0   -- This function ignores its argument.